Crew Dragon builds on experience with ISS resupply

 SpaceX is developing a human-rated version of its Dragon spacecraft for NASA's Commercial Crew Development program.

 The company is taking the lessons learned from the many flights of the cargo version of the capsule and taking the design to the next level.
-It is designed to incorporate a reusable "pusher" launch escape system powered by SuperDraco thrusters.
+It is designed to incorporate an integrated "pusher" launch escape system powered by SuperDraco thrusters.

 Initially, the SuperDraco thrusters were to double as landing engines.
 However, the company scrapped that idea in 2017.